galkan/flashlight/README.md

 apt-get install nmap tshark tcpdump dsniff
 ```

-İn order to install phantomjs easily, you can download and extract it from https://bitbucket.org/ariya/phantomjs/downloads.
+In order to install phantomjs easily, you can download and extract it from https://bitbucket.org/ariya/phantomjs/downloads.

-Flashlight application can perform 3 basic scan type and 1 analysis type.
+Flashlight application can perform 3 basic scan types and 1 analysis type.
 Each of them are listed below.

 <h2> 1) Passive Scan </h2>

-In passive scan, no packets are sent to wire.
-This type of scan is used for listenning network and analyzing packets.
+In passive scan, no packets are sent into wire.
+This type of scan is used for listening network and analyzing packets.

-To launch a passive scan by using Flashlight; firstly project name should be specified like “passive-pro-01”.
-In the following command, packets that are captured by eth0 are saved into “/root/Desktop/flashlight/output/passive-project-01/pcap" directory as Pcap files and all logs are saved into "/root/Desktop/log" directory.
+To launch a passive scan by using Flashlight; a project name should be specified like “passive-pro-01”.
+In the following command, packets that are captured by eth0 are saved into “/root/Desktop/flashlight/output/passive-project-01/pcap" directory, whereas, Pcap files and all logs are saved into "/root/Desktop/log" directory.

 ```
 ./flashlight.py -s passive -p passive-pro-01 -i eth0 -o /root/Desktop/flashlight_test -l /root/Desktop/log –v